 What is the primary purpose of network segmentation?

-Network segmentation aims to enhance security and performance by dividing a network into smaller, isolated segments, limiting access to sensitive data and controlling traffic flow.
+Network segmentation aims to enhance security and performance by isolating different parts of the network, limiting access to sensitive data, and reducing congestion.

 Is network segmentation only beneficial for large enterprises?

 No, network segmentation is valuable for organizations of all sizes.
-It helps improve security, manageability, and compliance, making it a crucial strategy for any business.
+It provides security, compliance, and performance benefits that are crucial for any business.